Syria says Israeli air strikes target areas near Damascus | Law-Order

 Syria says Israeli air strikes target areas near Damascus

-Israel carried out airstrikes on targets near Damascus early on Friday, triggering Syrian air defenses but causing no casualties, Syrian state media reported the second such attack in just over two weeks.
+Israel carried out air strikes on targets near Damascus early on Friday, triggering Syrian air defences but causing no casualties, Syrian state media reported, the second such attack in just over two weeks.

 The Israeli military declined to comment on the report.
-A Syrian military source quoted by state media said Syrian air defenses shot down most of the Israeli missiles and only material damage was done in the attack launched at 1:26 a.m.
+A Syrian military source quoted by state media said Syrian air defences shot down most of the Israeli missiles and only material damage was done in the attack launched at 1:26 a.m.
+Syrian TV showed footage of the air defences being fired.

 The Israeli army said a surface-to-air missile launched from Syrian territory towards Israeli air space had exploded over the Mediterranean Sea and residents in central Israel had located several fragments of the projectile on the ground.
 Many residents of central Israel reported hearing a large explosion at the time Syria reported the strike.

-Syrian TV showed footage of air defenses shooting at targets.
-"The Israeli enemy carried out an air aggression from the direction southeast of Beirut, targeting some points in the vicinity of the city of Damascus," a Syrian military source was quoted as saying in a statement published on state television.
+Syria's foreign ministry called on the U.N. secretary general and Security Council president to halt and condemn Israeli attacks on Syria.
+It said in a letter to both that the latest attack continued "a series of violations and crimes by Israel" against Syria, state news agency SANA reported.
+"The Israeli enemy carried out an air aggression from the direction southeast of Beirut, targeting some points in the vicinity of the city of Damascus," the Syrian military source was quoted as saying.

-Syria last reported an Israeli airstrike on Aug.
-19, which it said targeted areas near Damascus and Homs.
+Syria last reported an Israeli air strike on Aug.
+19 https://www.reuters.com/world/middle-east/syrian-air-defenses-confront-israeli-attack-damascus-state-tv-2021-08-19, which it said targeted areas near Damascus and Homs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)